julia-script/coord/packages/graph/README.md

 ## Why use it?

-We're big fans of tools like Desmos.
-However, we also realize that moving your math logic from code to a separate tool can sometimes be a hassle.
+I'm a big fans of tools like Desmos.
+However, I also realize that moving your math logic from code to a separate tool can sometimes be a hassle.

 This library aims to solve this problem by allowing developers to utilize the best of coding and graphing tools in a single platform without the extra hassle.

-While still a work in progress, we are excited to share what we have so far and hope you find it helpful!
+While still a work in progress, I'm excited to share it and I hope you find it helpful!

 ## Installation